Kenn Brodziak: Life and career

+His bringing of the BBC's Black and White Minstrel Show for an intended six-month tour of both Australia and New Zealand was an unprecedented success, eventually lasting for over for three years from 1962 to 1965 and breaking box office records in both countries which still stand.
+He was also the second manager of pop singer John Farnham and casting him in roles in local versions of musicals Charlie Girl and Pippin.

-His major competitor was Harry M. Miller, whom he subsequently joined with Stadium Limited to form Miller-Aztec Stadiums and promoted tours by the Animals, the Monkees and the "Big Show Tour" of 1968 headlined by rock group the Who.
+His major competitor was Harry M. Miller in Sydney, whom he subsequently joined with Stadium Limited to form Miller-Aztec Stadiums and promoted tours by the Animals, the Monkees and the "Big Show Tour" of 1968 headlined by rock group the Who.

 The Beatles' Australian tour

-Brodziak's most notable achievement was arranging the Beatles' 16-day Australian tour in 1964 during their world tour.
-He had seen the Beatles perform during a talent-scouting trip to Britain in 1963 and agreed to handle and promote the group's Australian tour, just prior to the explosion of Beatlemania in Australia, for Stadiums Limited which owned most of the large capital city venues including the Brisbane Festival Hall, the Festival Hall in Melbourne, Centennial Hall in Adelaide and Sydney Stadium.
+Brodziak's most notable achievement was acting as agent for Dick Lean and Stadiums Limited the Beatles' 16-day Australian tour in 1964 during their world tour.
+He was directed by Lean to see the Beatles perform during a talent-scouting trip to Britain in 1963 and agreed to handle and promote the group's Australian tour, just prior to the explosion of Beatlemania in Australia, for Stadiums Limited which owned most of the large capital city venues including the Brisbane Festival Hall, the Festival Hall in Melbourne, Centennial Hall in Adelaide and Sydney Stadium.
 By the time the Beatles arrived in Australia they had become international stars, having already scored 12 hits on the Australian pop charts.
-The tour was a great success, bringing Brodziak a level of fame in Australia he had never previously experienced.
-In 1998, he acknowledged that, in spite of his many other achievements, bringing the Beatles to Australia was probably the most memorable:
+The tour was a great success.
+In 1998, he acknowledged that, in spite of his many other achievements, helping bring the Beatles to Australia was probably the most memorable:

 "It used to annoy me that people only knew me for bringing The Beatles here.
 Now I realise what a landmark moment that was.
 There will never be another group like them."

 Theatre productions

 Though Brodziak would continue to book concerts, later in his career he also concentrated on producing stage shows.
 These shows included the successful Australian productions of The Boys in the Band, Godspell, Pippin, Hair and A Chorus Line.
+One of his assistants was Shane Hewitt.
 After retiring in 1980, he concentrated on adding to and developing his extensive collection of showbiz memorabilia.